kodi-il/radio-il/README.md

 Issues:
-1. Currently the a local copy of the stations' icons need to be kept.
+1. Currently a local copy of the stations' icons need to be kept.
 2. IPTVSimple doesn't support radio stations so these appears as tv channels.
 3. IPTVSimple doesn't support asx & asp so the mms strams need to be extracted
    and some of those radio stations are rotating and cutting their stream between few mms.
 4. No epg is available currently.
-5. Linking to the online list doesn't work well currently.
+5. Online list won't update over https only over http (GitHub links are unusable).

 I'm a bit new to git and vcs but I'm always happy to get PR's,